Evermystery

 Jeremy had loaded a new terrain—a coastal bluff he'd modeled from survey data for a project that hadn't been approved yet.
 Grace had wandered in and started planting a garden along the cliff edge.
 Not because it was part of any brief.
 Because the bluff looked lonely without something growing on it.

 He'd watched her for a while.
 Then he'd started building a staircase from the bluff down to the water.
-Not a practical staircase—a winding, whimsical one, with landings that jutted out over the surf and railings shaped like driftwood.
+A winding staircase, with landings that jutted out over the surf and railings shaped like driftwood.

 "Where does that go?" she'd asked.